esl/MongooseIM/doc/advanced-configuration/acl.md

 As an example we can discuss 2 rules which are present in the default config file:

 * `{access, register, [{allow, all}]}`.<br/>
-This rule is used while registering a new user, the example above has no restrictions, but we might want to block certain JIDs, `admin` JID for instance.
+This rule is used while registering a new user.
+The example above has no restrictions, but we might want to block certain JIDs, `admin` JID for instance.
 To do so we need to set:<br/>
 `{acl, admin, {user, "admin"}}.`, then `{access, register, [{deny, admin}, {allow, all}]}.`
 * `{access, max_user_offline_messages, [{5000, admin}, {100, all}]}`.<br/>